Show up, lean in, and be intentionally kind.

 - “This stinks.”
 (Sometimes validating someone’s pain is all that’s needed.)

 - “Count me in.”
 (Be specific about how you’re able to help.)

 - “You are not alone.”
 “We’re in this together.”

 - “What day works for a visit?
 What time?
 What can I bring?”

 - “I love you.”

-- “Don’t feel guilty about cancelling plans at the last minute.
-There’s no judgment here ever.
+- “Don’t feel guilty about canceling plans at the last minute.
+There’s no judgment here — ever.”